build-on-aws/content/CONTENT_REVIEW_CHECKLIST.md

 - [ ] **Introduction:** The first paragraph below the frontmatter is the introduction, and should not have any H heading prior to it.
 - [ ] **Syntax**: All content should follow [Markdown syntax](https://www.markdownguide.org/basic-syntax/).
 - [ ] **Correct directory:** Ensure that the content piece is in the correct directory and uses the correct template:
-  - [ ] `/posts` for technical experiences & opinion pieces, also known as “blog stye”
+  - [ ] `/posts` for technical experiences & opinion pieces, also known as “blog style”
   - [ ] `/tutorials` for any tutorial
   - [ ] `/concepts` for any essentials, foundational, or deep-dive
   - [ ] `/code/snippets` for any code snippet
   - [ ] `/livestreams` for any livestream show or show notes
 - [ ] **Tutorials:**
-  - [ ] Any tutorial needs to follow the [template provided in GitHub](https://github.com/build-on-aws/content/blob/main/templates/tutorial.md).
+  - [ ] Any tutorial needs to follow the [template provided in GitHub](/templates/tutorial.md).
   - [ ] Before the conclusion, include a Clean Up section detailing how to remove any infrastructure created.
   - [ ] Include a cost estimation for per hour, and per month (using 750 hours for the calculation).
   - [ ] Indicate if any free service tiers apply, and the threshold to determine if the reader is still in that period.
 E.g. “We will be using a `t2.micro` instance in this tutorial, if you are still in your initial 12-month period, this will be included in the free tier.”